MagnusPetersen/EvoGen-Prompt-Evolution/README.md

 The difference between the sum of the three custom lists and 1 is the probability to sample from the English dictionary word list.

+* **require_custom_words:** If it is set to "True" the custom list will not just serve as a list to sample from but it will be required that each prompt in the population has min_custom_words words from the list in it.

+* **min_custom_words:** The number of words from the custom list required to be in the prompt.

+* **use_aes_words:** Replaces the English dictionary that is the basis of the prompt generation with a curated word list derived from prompts with aethetics ratings 5 or higher from the simulacra aesthetics dataset.
+The base aesthetics score will be higher but I find the generations to be less interesting.

+* **use_aes_engrams:** Replaces the English dictionary that is the basis of the prompt generation with a curated 2- and 3. gram list derived from prompts with aethetics ratings 5 or higher from the simulacra aesthetics dataset.
+If use_aes_words and use_aes_engrams are ticked both lists are concatinated.

-* **delete_prop:** probability to delete a word per word in each prompt after each generation
+* **delete_prop:** probability to delete a word per word in each prompt after each generation.

-* **add_prop:** probability to add a new word per word in each prompt after each generation from the word lists
+* **add_prop:** probability to add a new word per word in each prompt after each generation from the word lists.

-* **mutate_prop:** probability to swap out a word per word in each prompt after each generation for a new word from the word lists
+* **mutate_prop:** probability to swap out a word per word in each prompt after each generation for a new word from the word lists.

-* **shuffle_prop:** The probability to shuffle the order of words per prompt
+* **shuffle_prop:** The probability to shuffle the order of words per prompt.

-* **cross_prop:** The cross-over probability is the probability of the parents of the next generation swapping prompt parts per parent pair
+* **cross_prop:** The cross-over probability is the probability of the parents of the next generation swapping prompt parts per parent pair.

 * **k:** K denotes the rounds in the tournament selection process.
 A higher K value means fewer parents generate the next generation, this means a higher score increase but less diversity in the prompts.

-* **cutoff:** Cutoff aesthetics score to save the image and prompt
+* **cutoff:** Cutoff aesthetics score to save and display the image and prompt.

+* **use_prompt:** True if you want to guide the evolution with an additional prompt and not just aesthetics.

+* **use_image:** True if you want to guide the evolution with an additional image prompt and not just aesthetics.

+* **prompt_weigth:** The weight of prompt & image prompt.
+For instance 0.6 means the score is the result of 60% prompt+image prompt and 40% aesthetics.

 #### Image Generation Settings
 Image generation settings have an impact on the speed and behavior of the evolutionary algorithm, the euler_a sampler in conjunction with low step size and resolution is advisable for quick prompt evolution.
 Good prompts can then later be used to generate higher-quality images.
-The parameter n_samples determines how many images are generated per prompt, the scores are then averaged.
-A higher n_samples slows down the generation but stabilizes the optimization.

-* **n_samples:** The number of samples/seeds that will be evaluated per prompt in each generation.
-A higher n_samples slows down the generation but stabilizes the optimization.
+* **num_inference_steps:** The number of denoising steps.
+A higher step number will increase image quality but take longer to generate.

 ## Acknowledgement
 [Stable Diffusion](https://github.com/CompVis/stable-diffusion) by Robin Rombach, Andreas Blattmann, Dominik Lorenz, Patrick Esser, Björn Ommer and the [Stability.ai](https://stability.ai/) Team.
 [K Diffusion](https://github.com/crowsonkb/k-diffusion) by [Katherine Crowson](https://twitter.com/RiversHaveWings).